 How to Handle a Sneezing Cat

 So how do you handle a cat that’s sneezing?
 Well, there are a few things that you should do.

 - First, keep their nose and eyes clear of any discharge that they have by using a paper towel or a cloth and have some warm water on it

 - If they’re not eating, get some warmed cat food or even meat baby food for the cat to eat

 - Always get them plenty of water to drink

-- Consult the vet on medication, and don’t give the cat any sorts of medication without asking the vet since most human medications are toxic for kitties
+- Consult the vet on medication, and don’t give the cat any sort of medication without asking the vet since most human medications are toxic for kitties

-- Get a vaporizer that pushes out moist and warm air in order to help the nasal passages and drain them.
+- Get a vaporizer that pushes out moist and warm air to help the nasal passages and drain them.

-- If the cat isn’t drinking water, you’ll need to take it to the vet in order to give them fluid therapy, nutrition, and other treatments so they can continue their recovery.
+- If the cat isn’t drinking water, you’ll need to take it to the vet to give them fluid therapy, nutrition, and other treatments so they can continue their recovery.

 - If your cat is seen by a vet and gotten treated, but it’s still not getting better, you might need to go see a vet that will give a better and more aggressive form of treatment

 - Once you’ve got your cat back, continue your medications as directed by the vet, and continue to monitor the cold and make sure that they are eating, since they may not do so

 You should, if you feel like it’s getting worse, always see a vet to get the proper prognosis and to make sure your furry friend is treated.

 Prevention is key!